manoagaming/manoagaming.github.io/index.md

 The following sections document the development history of BowFolios.

+# User Feedback

+"I wish this was a real thing!
+Would be nice to have search or sorting"

+"Seems cool.
+Would use"

+"Brah you gonna get sued for that background video.
+Looks cool though"

+"I like the idea for LFGs, needs a little work but I think it could be cool."

+"G8 sh8 m8, I r8 8/8"

 ## Milestone 1: Mockup development

 This milestone started on November 7, 2017 and ended on November 22, 2017.